tc39/proposal-record-tuple/README.md

 ## JSON.stringify

 - The behavior of `JSON.stringify(record)` is equivalent to calling `JSON.stringify` on the object resulting from recursively converting the record to an object that contains no records or tuples.
-- The behavior of `JSON.stringify(tuple)` is equivalent to calling `JSON.stringify` on the array resulting from recursively converting the record to an object that contains no records or tuples.
+- The behavior of `JSON.stringify(tuple)` is equivalent to calling `JSON.stringify` on the array resulting from recursively converting the tuple to an array that contains no records or tuples.

 ```js
 JSON.stringify(#{ a: #[1, 2, 3] }); // '{"a":[1,2,3]}'